The BEST Texas Sheet Cake you will ever have! Fudgy chocolate cake meets a rich chocolate glaze and crunchy pecans in this Southern classic!

 I grew up in a Southern household, so I’m no stranger to heavy meals and large portions, but Dallas has changed the game since everything is bigger in Texas.
-There ain’t nothing like a hearty bowl of Texas chili or a rack of home-smoked ribs smothered in BBQ sauce!
+There ain’t nothing like a hearty bowl of Texas chili , a chicken fried steak or a rack of home-smoked ribs smothered in BBQ sauce!
 Hold up, my mouth is watering.

 One of my latest Texas-sized obsessions has been this recipe right here: Texas Sheet Cake!
 Served in impossibly large squares, this cake is an absolute God-send.
 We’re talking succulent chocolate cake and a thick, pecan-studded chocolate glaze on top here!